• Recipes Index

 These delicious, caramel-covered, buttery, corn puffs are my favorite treat in the whole world!
 I could eat them ALL day long!
 If you are a caramel lover, you can also try out The Best Microwave Caramels for an easy-to-make caramel recipe.

 Now, back to Caramel Corn Puffs.
 There’s something about the texture and the buttery, caramel goodness that is impossible to resist.
-You find yourself going back to the bowl for just one more little handful until, before you know it…….the bowl is empty.
+You find yourself going back to the bowl for just one more little handful until before you know it…….the bowl is empty.
 Sniff, sniff. 🙁

-This recipe can be made two ways, soft or crunchy.
+This recipe can be made in two ways, soft or crunchy.
 I love both, but the last few times I’ve made it, I have made the soft version.

 Delicious Cereal Treats